Agungvpzz/Telco-Churn-Analysis/README.md

 ## 8. Conclusion

+### Exploratory Data Analysis Report
-The analysis reveals several critical factors contributing to customer churn.
-Key patterns indicate that customers who are more likely to churn typically share the following characteristics:
+The exploratory data analysis reveals several critical factors contributing to customer churn.
+Customers who are more likely to churn typically share the following characteristics:
-- Contract Type:
+- Payment Features:
-    - Customers with a month-to-month contract are at a significantly higher risk of churning compared to those with longer-term commitments.
+  - Contract Type: Customers with a month-to-month contract are at a significantly higher risk of churning compared to those with longer-term commitments.
-    - This suggests that the flexibility of a monthly contract may not foster long-term loyalty.
-- Payment Methods:
-    - A notable trend is observed among customers who use electronic check payment methods or opt for paperless billing.
-    - These payment preferences are correlated with a higher churn rate.
+  - Payment methods: The electronic checks and paperless billing method, offer greater flexibility for customers.
+However, these methods have been identified as key drivers of customer churn.
 - Demographic Characteristics:
     - Senior Citizens:
         - Older customers, specifically those identified as Senior Citizens, exhibit a higher likelihood of churning.